tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 - reboot

-### ruby
+### Ruby

-package manager will install an outdated version of ruby - build it from source instead.
+package manager will install an outdated version of Ruby - build it from source instead.

 install packages for openssl and readline extensions: